RothIdan/gnn-psn-online-calibration/README.md

-#### Code was written by Idan Roth, idanroth@ece.ubc.ca, under the supervision of Dr. Lutz Lampe from the ECE department at UBC, in colaboration with Huawei Canada.
+#### Code was written by Idan Roth, idanroth@ece.ubc.ca, under the supervision of Prof. Lutz Lampe from the ECE department at UBC.